gensart-x/sora-erlyana/docs/configurations.md

 The `.env` provides the value of the configuration, and `env.ts` packages the values as an object, so you know each variable information.

-Adjust the values like the bot name, IMGBB Key, Ghola API, etc. with your own information.
+Adjust the values like the bot name, IMGBB Key, etc. with your own information.

 After you done the instruction above, next to the [quickstart](quickstart) page.